 Edinburgh by Numbers

-- The city has the second highest Gross Value Added (GVA) per resident among major UK cities, with the average being £37,000 per resident (2015).
+- The city has the second highest Gross Value Added (GVA) per capita among major UK cities, with the average being £39,300 per resident (2016).

 - In 2017/18, Edinburgh had a higher percentage (75.6%) of its working age population in employment, than the average of major UK cities.

 - Edinburgh has the UK’s 2nd highest new business survival rate.

 - In 2017, Edinburgh was second only to London in median gross annual earnings per resident, at £30,700 and had the highest average gross disposable income per resident among major UK cities.